Child Assessment & Testing - General Information

 Involves interview with parent(s) and/or other involved parties, test administration and a written report.
 Assessment instruments are selected on the basis of the referral question and may include tests of intellectual abilities, childhood and adolescent psychopathology, memory and attention, and social functioning.
 As a standard procedure, parents or caregivers are asked to complete an "in depth" questionnaire about behavioural observations.
 The report provides information about the child's emotional and behavioural functioning and suggestions are made about future treatment and directions.
 Diagnostic assessments are suitable for children experiencing severe behavioural difficulties at school or home, or suspected of ADHD or Autism Spectrum Disorders (ASD).

-PLEASE NOTE: DIAGNOSTIC ASSESSMENTS OF AUTISM SPECTRUM DISORDERS WITH APPROPRIATE REFERRAL ARE COVERED BY MEDICARE.
+PLEASE NOTE: ASSESSMENTS OF AUTISM SPECTRUM DISORDERS WITH APPROPRIATE REFERRAL MAY QUALIFY FOR A MEDICARE REBATE.

 Child Assessment & Testing - Case Examples